dochy-ksti/munyorunyoru/readme.md

 You can define your language with Munyo and backing Rust code.
 You should make the language as efficient as possible for the data you want to write.

+## What is DSL

+The term "DSL" in this document may confuse you.
+[Here](https://github.com/dochy-ksti/munyorunyoru/blob/master/whats_dsl.md) is the explanation.

 ## Motivation

 The motivation is explained [here](https://github.com/dochy-ksti/munyorunyoru/blob/master/motivation.md)